jaxxstorm/connecti/docs/aws/README.md

 # Connecting

 Once you've set up your environment, you need to provision your bastion.
-You can do this by specifying the subnets you want to connect to. `connectme` takes a list of subnets, these subnets all need to be within the same VPC
+You can do this by specifying the subnets you want to connect to. `connecti` takes a list of subnets, these subnets all need to be within the same VPC

 ```
-connectme connect aws --subnet-ids subnet-0b5bef562bf7308b8 --route "172.20.0.0/22"
+connecti connect aws --subnet-ids subnet-0b5bef562bf7308b8 --route "172.20.0.0/22"
 ```

 # Disconnecting